-Our Myrtle Beach Motorcycle Accident Team Will Take Over From Here
+Our Myrtle Beach Accident Attorney Team Will Take Over From Here

-Once you talk to the motorcycle accident attorneys at the Derrick Law Firm, we will take over communication with the insurance company for the at-fault driver.
-To get you the settlement you deserve, we will need to present medical records, but they will be the records we determine to be relevant to your claim, not your entire medical history.
+If you retain accident attorneys at Derrick Law Firm Injury Lawyers, we will take over communication with the insurance company for the at-fault driver.
 Motorcycle accident claims are not like car accident claims, so you need a lawyer with the right kind of experience.
-Call us to schedule a free consultation in our Myrtle Beach office today at 843.248.7486.
-We are also able to meet clients at our Conway, Charleston, Mt.
-Pleasant, Columbia, North Myrtle Beach or North Charleston office locations.
+Call us to schedule a consultation in our Myrtle Beach office today at 843.488.3165.
+We are also able to meet clients at our Conway, Florence, Murrells Inlet, Mt.
+Pleasant, North Myrtle Beach or North Charleston office locations.